theislab/scgen/docs/installation.rst

 1. Install Python_, we prefer the `pyenv <https://github.com/pyenv/pyenv/>`_ version management system, along with `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv/>`_.

 2. Install PyTorch_.
-If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scvi-tools runs much faster with a discrete GPU.
+If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scGen runs much faster with a discrete GPU.

 .. _Miniconda: https://conda.io/miniconda.html
 .. _Python: https://www.python.org/downloads/